Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### patches - 200 pts <a name="patches"></a>

-**Provided**: Given an objdump of an executable, figure out what hexadecimal instructions are needed to nop to get the jctf flag to stdout
+**Challenge Description**: Given an objdump of an executable, figure out what hexadecimal instructions are needed to nop to get the jctf flag to stdout

 **Hint:** Simply enter the opcodes